Siddharth-Singhania/Netflix-UI-clone/README.md

 # Netflix UI Clone

 This repository contains the source code for a frontend Netflix clone.
-The application is fully responsive and mimics the user interface of the original Netflix website.
-The project uses Firebase for authentication.
+The application is fully responsive and the project uses Firebase for authentication.

 ## Features